-The current release covers all of 2020 and 2021.
+The most recent release covers all of 2022.
 On the multi-family side, it includes affordable housing developments approved by the City Council along with data from our rental assistance programs.
-It also covers many of our single-family programs that serve new homebuyers along with existing owners receiving home improvement or repair services.
-To protect the privacy of clients, records from these single-family programs are not associated with exact street addresses; instead, they are assigned to block-level address ranges.
+It also covers many of our single-family programs that serve new homebuyers along with existing owners in need of home improvement or repair services.
+One of our major programs, the Troubled Building Initiative (TBI), serves both multi- and single-family properties.
+To protect clients’ privacy, single-family records are not associated with exact street addresses; instead, they are assigned to block-level address ranges.

 All data is geocoded by Ward and Community Area and can be sorted by program, funding source and income levels served.
-Most of our programs serving individual homeowners and tenants are combined in a single worksheet (Units Served by DOH Programs).
-There are additional tabs for the Multi-family Construction and Rehab Program, Rental Assistance, and the Affordable Requirements Ordinance.
+Most of our programs serving individual homeowners and tenants are combined in a single Excel worksheet (“SF Programs”).
+There are additional tabs for the Multi-family Construction and Rehab Program, Rental Assistance, TBI, and the Affordable Requirements Ordinance.
 For reference, we’ve also included brief descriptions of the programs and funding sources cited in the file.

 We will continue to update this database on a regular basis in the future.